 Has held the positions of Chair of the European Board of Paediatrics and subsequently President of theEAP.
 He has held the position of Vice Chair of the Council for European Specialist Medical Assessment (CESMA-UEMS) and has been the founding Chair of the Global Pediatric Education Consortium (GPEC).

 Who can apply?

-The exam is intended as a measure of core paediatric training.
+The exam is intended as a measure of basic paediatric training.
 It is open to all trainees who are in a recognised training institute, whether within Europe or elsewhere in the world.
 Applicants will need to provide a letter of confirmation from their training institute that certifies the trainee is a qualified doctor, and is training in paediatrics.